zklim/aleo-deploy-workshop/README.md

 ### Get Testnet Tokens

-If you are participating in a live workshop, you will be given testnet tokens to use.
-If you are not participating in a live workshop, you can get testnet tokens by using the faucet below:
+If you are participating in a live workshop, you will be given a wallet and testnet tokens to use.

-1.[Aleo Faucet](https://faucet.aleo.org/) to get testnet tokens for your wallet.
+If you are not participating in a live workshop, or you prefer to do this part yourself, you can get testnet tokens by using the [Aleo Faucet](https://faucet.aleo.org/).

 ## Demo